waboyd/HugeIntegers/README.md

     UnsignedHugeInt a = 1234567890098765432101; // Does not work.
 Do not do this!

-For this reason, strings (char* or std::string) of digits can used to assign a value to an UnsignedHugeInt.
+For this reason, strings (char* or std::string) of digits can be used to assign a value to an UnsignedHugeInt.
 The string must contain only digits for the integer.
 Values can also be copied from existing UnsignedHugeInt or nonnegative integer variables.

     UnsignedHugeInt a = "1234567890098765432101";	// This will give the correct value to the variable.
     UnsignedHugeInt b(a);		// Copies the value 1234567890098765432101 to the new variable b.